Eva Braun: Marriage and suicide

 In early April 1945, Braun travelled from Munich to Berlin to be with Hitler at the Führerbunker.
 She refused to leave as the Red Army closed in on the capital.
 After midnight on the night of 28–29 April, Hitler and Braun were married in a small civil ceremony in the bunker.
 The event was witnessed by Joseph Goebbels and Martin Bormann.
 Hitler then hosted a modest wedding breakfast with his new wife.
 When Braun married Hitler, her legal name changed to Eva Hitler.
 When she signed her marriage certificate, she wrote the letter B for her family name, then crossed this out and replaced it with Hitler.

 After 1 pm on 30 April 1945, Braun and Hitler said their farewells to staff and members of the inner circle.
 Later that afternoon, at approximately 3:30 pm, several people reported hearing a gunshot.
 After waiting a few minutes, Linge, accompanied by Hitler's SS adjutant, Otto Günsche, entered the small study and found the lifeless bodies of Hitler and Braun on a small sofa.
-Braun had bitten into a cyanide capsule, and Hitler had shot himself in the right temple with his pistol.
-The corpses were carried up the stairs and through the bunker's emergency exit to the garden behind the Reich Chancellery, where they were burned during the Red Army shelling in and around the area.
+Braun had bitten into a cyanide capsule and Hitler had shot himself in the right temple with his pistol.
+The corpses were carried up the stairs and through the bunker's emergency exit to the garden behind the Reich Chancellery, where they were burned during the Red Army shelling of the area.
 Braun was 33 years old when she died; Hitler was 56.